 In case of including the global number resources policy in its scope, further considerations should be made of its implications.
 The bottom up policy development process and its forum for the number resources is outside the ICANN, even though the ICANN Board approves its global policies, and the same mechanisms as the names related policies may not be applicable.

 Standard of Review: A party challenging an action or inaction would have the burden to demonstrate that the complained-of action violates either (a) substantive limitations on the permissible scope of ICANN’s actions, or (b) decision-making procedures, in each case as set forth in ICANN’s Bylaws, Articles of Incorporation, or Statement of Mission, Commitments, and Core Values or ICANN policies.
+The standard of review shall be a de novo and objective examination.

 Composition of Panel; Expertise: Significant legal expertise, particularly international arbitration expertise and expertise, developed over time, about the DNS and ICANN’s policies, practices, and procedures.
 At a minimum, Panelists should receive training on the workings and management of the domain name system.
 Panelists must have access to skilled technical experts upon request.
 In addition to legal expertise and a strong understanding of the DNS, panelists may confront issues where highly technical, civil society, business, diplomatic, and regulatory skills are needed.
 To the extent that individual panelists have one or more of these areas of expertise, the process must ensure that this expertise is available upon request.